Oluwaseun-Oyewole/Google-Country-Map/README.md

-### Google Weather Map
+#### Google Weather Map

 #### Project Overview

-    :Google Weather Map shows the weather condition of a place, shows the place on the map with markers with an InfoWindow, renders weather and country info on custom tables.
+    Google Weather Map shows the weather condition of a place, shows the details on the map with markers, renders weather and country info on custom tables, select between languages, filter weather forecast.

-### Features:
+#### Features:

 ```bash
 Google Maps